 - Cutoff analysis.
 With this analysis, you halt all operations at the time of the physical inventory count.
 This ensures there can be no mistakes of uncontrolled variables.

 - Analytical procedures.
-Here, you compare your inventory turnover ratio, gross margins, or unit costs with the data from previous years.
+Here, you compare your inventory turnover ratio using the inventory turnover formula, gross margins, or unit costs with the data from previous years.
 This lets you catch any sudden increases or volatility.

 - Overhead analysis.
 An overhead analysis is an audit of all non-material expenses.
 This includes rent, utilities, salaries, and other "hidden" costs associated with inventory.

 - Finished goods cost analysis.
 This method is ideal for manufacturers and producers.
 All products are accounted for and values upon completion to ensure financial statements are accurate.

 - Freight cost analysis.
 This analysis evaluates the amount you spend on shipping costs and the lead time (lead time definition) involved.
 It also accounts for losses and damage incurred during transit.